 Through these I discovered there had been a regular comic, albeit a very short-lived one and I was sad I’d missed out on the further adventures of these characters.
-So this Spring Special was all new to me.
+So this special was all new to me.
 A brand new strip featuring two of my very favourite characters from the cartoon, whose toys I owned and whose origin story I was now (very) familiar with.
 I was in comics heaven.
 But readers of the monthly may have felt somewhat shortchanged.
 Have a look at the ‘Special’ next to #5, the final edition of their comic.

 They look somewhat similar, don’t they?
 This continues inside.
 In fact, this is an exact copy of #5 bar only a few exceptions.
-Obviously the issue number has been changed on the cover (although the incorrectly coloured Darkstorm remains) and the editorial on page two has been rewritten, aimed now at more casual readers rather than those who had following along.
+Obviously the issue number has been changed on the cover (although the incorrectly coloured Darkstorm remains) and the editorial on page two has been rewritten, aimed now at more casual readers rather than those who had been following along.
 The layout and images originally created by the monthly’s editor Steve White remain the same, however.

 The strip, Dream Maker, is presented once again in its entirety and makes up the remainder of the comic’s interior.
 Written by Gerry Conway, with pencils by Mark Bagley, inks by Romeo Tanghai, letters by Janice Chiang and colours by Julianna Ferriter it’s a great strip, that much is true.
 Altogether there are 24 pages here with the exact same external gloss paper making up the outer eight pages and the regular Marvel UK stock for the rest.
-On the last page of the strip, page 23 of the comic, the final message has been edited to include the new logo for Transformers and the issue number and date of the original merge has been removed.
+On the last page of the strip, page 23 of the comic, the final message has been edited to include the new logo for Transformers and the issue number and date of the original merge have been removed.

 At this time Transformers was changing to a three-story format and to mark the first seven issues of the new look they were reprinting the first Visionaries story (this would mark the third time we saw it in one year).
 It kicked off with this lovely cover promoting the new look, including the return of the Knights, drawn by John Stokes.

 The reason behind this was to let the G.I.
 Joe story get ahead and create a buffer between the monthly US publication and their weekly UK printings.
 So really, to say at the end of the Spring Special that fans could “Follow the further adventures of the Visionaries” wasn’t exactly true.
-Instead, anyone picking this up and then buying Transformers would be met with one reprinted story and then nothing new, no further adventures at all.
+Instead, anyone picking this up and then buying Transformers would be met with one reprinted story and then nothing after that, so no further adventures at all.

 So, as I’m sure you can understand there’s no point whatsoever in me reviewing this story all over again when I did so in depth in July last year.
-It is a great story though and if you see this edition on eBay and want to dip your toes in I’d highly recommend it, although it appears to be a very rare item and I was very lucky to spot it.
+It is a great story though and if you see this edition on eBay and want to dip your toes in I’d highly recommend it, although it appears to be a somewhat rare item and I was very lucky to spot it.
 I only bought it myself to complete the set.
 We do get a nice new advertisement on the back for something of an experiment by Marvel UK to launch their own humour comic in competition to Beano and The Dandy, which had something of a surprising mascot.

 The Visionaries Spring Special comic brought me so much joy as a kid.
 It gave me a glimpse into the world of the Visionaries as presented in their comic form and I loved it.
 It was read several times and felt so mature, so grown up compared to the other toy-based comics I’d collected previously, something I’ve gone into throughout the series on the blog.